James M's Photo

 Movies: Chocolat; Snatch; Blade Runner (running the range from sweetly erotic to the absurd to the dystopic future).

 I am old and so is my music: Richard Thompson, June Tabor, Los Lobos, Santana, Bonnie Raitt, Pink Martini, Nina Simone, Gershwin, world music.
-But I also love Winehouse and Adele so maybe I am not as old as I sometimes appear.

 Authors: Jared Diamond, John Steinbeck, Mark Twain, Mark Kurlansky, Michael Pollan.
 I mostly read non-fiction in politics, economics, climate change, food and anthropology.
 I can be really boring.